Mist-Automation-Programmability/mist_switch_operator/README.md

 ## Configuration
 You can configure the settings through a configuration file or through Environment Variables.

-### Configuration File
-A configuration example with explanation is avaiable in the `django/backend/config_example.py`.
-This file must be edited and renamed `config.py`.

 ### Environment Variables
 | Variable Name | Type | Default Value | Comment |